WangYuzhe/PoLIM-Polythermal-Land-Ice-Model/README.md

 Zhang Tong (Fluid Dynamics and Solid Mechanics Group, Los Alamos National Laboratory, USA. zhgtong@gmail.com)

 ## Descriptions
 PoLIM is a 2D flowband thermomechanical ice flow model.
 It uses Blatter-Pattyn higher-order approximations and describes the energy transportation using the enthalpy method.
-It is designed for the simulation of mountain glaciers dynamics, and can be used to model the polythermal structure of the moutain glacier.
+It is designed for modeling the dynamics of mountain glaciers, and can be used to model the polythermal structures of moutain glaciers.

-PoLIM is validated using the ISMIP-HOM benchmark experiments and Kleiner's enthalpy benchmark experiments.
+PoLIM is validated by the ISMIP-HOM benchmark experiments and Kleiner's enthalpy benchmark experiments.
 PoLIM also implements the Schoof-Hewitt water transportation scheme in temperate ice and a cavity-sheet subglacial hydrology model.

 ## Citation
 A paper introducing PoLIM is being prepared and will be soon submitted.

-If you used PoLIM for your work, and you could cite the following papers:
+If you used PoLIM for your work, you could cite the following papers:

 @Article{ZhangTong2013,
   author  = {Zhang, Tong and Xiao, Cunde and Colgan, William and Qin, Xiang and Du, Wentao and Sun, Weijun and Liu, Yushuo and Ding, Minghu},